-This section describes a function that automatically inverts key forms and reflects them in the parameters.
+This section describes the function that automatically inverts keyforms and reflects them in the parameters.

-By utilizing this feature, you will be able to accurately create the deformer's left-right inverted shape.
+By utilizing this function, you will be able to accurately create the deformer’s left-right inverted shape.

-Since the key form is completed by simply making the shape on one side, the work can be greatly reduced in time.
+Since the keyform is completed by simply making the shape on one side, the time required for the work can be greatly reduced.

 Furthermore, motion inversion can be applied to asymmetrical ArtMeshes.

-It does not always reflect the movement as mirrored, so once you have adjusted the shape, follow the steps again to apply the movement.
+Unlike mirroring, movement is not applied at all times, so once you have adjusted the shape, follow the steps again to apply the movement.

 The center of the deformer is used as the axis to create an up/down or left/right inverted motion.